brianshih1/mini-key-value-db/mdbook/src/chapter_5/latch_manager.md

 }
 ```

 Each key in the `LeafNode` contains a corresponding `LatchWaiters`.
-Each LatchWaiters contain an array of senders, which are requests waiting for the latch guard to be released.
+Each LatchWaiters contains an array of senders, which are requests waiting for the latch guard to be released.

 Deadlock is possible with this approach.
 For example, suppose both `request 1` and `request 2` want to Acquire latches for the keys `A` and `B`.
 If `request 1` acquires key A first and `request 2` acquires key B first, then a deadlock has occurred since the two requests are blocking each other.